fbpx

 Microlearning, with modules on a particular topic that are less than 20 minutes long, has proven to have a 17% increase in learning transfer.
 Not only is it more effective, but it is much easier for women to manage their schedules and find 20 minutes of learning time in their day.
 With women carrying out the majority of unpaid care work, this digital accessibility can be the only viable route to education.
 As well as for young mothers, who can now fit their education around the schedules and routines of their children.
 But while the parenting responsibility is unfairly weighted toward the mother, education is only part of the story.
 We need to dismantle the stigma of parenting for fathers, giving them equal opportunity to spend more time parenting their children, as many wish they had such an opportunity to spend with their children, giving women the opportunity to make the most of opportunities for education and securing better career prospects.

 While the system is changing with less traditional routes to industry – as reflected by the candidates entering the talent pool – societal norms need to shift even further to encourage more women to take action with their careers after gaining educational qualifications.
 But are these nouveau courses seen as valid by employers and further education institutes?
 There’s no data to prove this education is regarded the same as traditional education in the real world.
 We need companies to see the courses as valid, or at the very least as a stepping stone into industry with the company paying for further education and qualifications that are required.
-Only with this human-first approach can this technological advancement have an impact on the world we are creating.
+Only with this human-first approach can this technological advancement have an impact on the world we are creating, grounded in best practices for women in hardware.

 RELATED ARTICLES